 - Important benefits flow from this meditation practice.
 You will be a happier and more equanimous person than you would otherwise be.
 That is not as self-centered as it may sound.
 When individuals are happier, the whole world benefits.
 Regime change truly does begin at home.
 You will be easier to get along with and have an easier time coping with life's burdens, which by the way will not disappear.

 - "Benefits" notwithstanding, as the days and years of practice pile up, you find that you're not sitting for any purpose at all, with no expectation of reward, and this in itself is liberating.
 At the same time, you're not sitting out of mindless habit, or performing a duty.
 You just sit.

 Life is not a controlled experiment and we can rarely say what would have happened if we had done x instead of y.
 I am still prone to getting angry and agitated, perhaps even act like an insufferable dick once in a while.
-Nevertheless I am convinced that the practice has made me a kinder, happier and more clear-minded person than would otherwise be the case.
+Nevertheless I am convinced that the practice has made me a more well-adjusted, clear-minded person than would otherwise be the case.

 I enjoy making web applications, such as the court interpreter management system I wrote for my workplace with MySQL/PHP.
 I'm not the most accomplished of front-end dudes but at least I finally cleaned up this page you're now looking at, so that it would be mobile-responsive.
 (Our gratitude goes out to the Bootstrap framework for that.)
 The search engines will now knock you down for not being responsive and we can't have that.

 * * * * *